 English Language Proficiency

 Stanford Summer Session requires that all students be fluent in spoken and written English.
-International applicants must upload a copy of their TOEFL, IELTS, or Cambridge Exam score report into their application, unless the student qualifies for an exception (see below).
+International applicants must upload a copy of their TOEFL, IELTS, or Cambridge Assessment score report into their application, unless the student qualifies for an exception (see below).
 Scores must be recent, so results from exams taken before January 1, 2015 will not be accepted.
 The minimum scores listed should help students assess their readiness to spend a summer at Stanford.

-Exception: International students will not be required to submit TOEFL, IELTS, or Cambridge Exam scores if they are a native English speaker, or if they have successfully completed a full year or more of coursework at a college or university where English is the primary language of instruction, by December 31, 2016.
+Exception: International students will not be required to submit TOEFL, IELTS, or Cambridge Assessment scores if they are a native English speaker, or if they have successfully completed a full year or more of coursework at a college or university where English is the primary language of instruction, by December 31, 2016.
 If a student is in their first year of instruction at an English-based college or university, they should submit the language proficiency exam scores that meet Stanford’s minimum requirement as outlined below.

 TEST OF ENGLISH AS A FOREIGN LANGUAGE (TOEFL)